 4. Surgical Recovery: The procurement coordinator arranges for the appropriate incoming surgical teams to recover the donated organs and tissues.
-Cosmetic reconstruction of the donor is completed following surgery.
+Reconstruction of the donor is completed following surgery.

 5. Preservation: Trained perfusionists are provided to ensure that all organs and tissues are preserved and stored properly until transplantation.

-6. Financial Aspects: Once death has been declared and consent is secured, all costs associated with organ and tissue donation will be assumed by Lifeline of Ohio.
+6. Financial Aspects: Once death has been declared and consent is secured, all costs associated with organ, eye and tissue donation will be assumed by Lifeline of Ohio.

-7. Quality Assurance: All required immunological testing recommended by the United Network for Organ Sharing (UNOS) and the American Association of Tissue Banks (AATB) are performed.
-A thorough medical history, blood cultures and tissue cultures are obtained on all organ and tissue donors.
+7. Quality Assurance: All required immunological testing recommended by the United Network for Organ Sharing and the American Association of Tissue Banks are performed.
+A thorough medical history, blood cultures and tissue cultures are obtained on all organ, eye and tissue donors.
 In addition, an autopsy may be necessary if the circumstances surrounding the death warrant further explanation.

-9. Community Education: Lifeline of Ohio is dedicated to increasing the community’s awareness of the drastic need for organ and tissue donation.
-By working in partnership with schools, businesses, religious leaders, BMV staff, and other individuals committed to the cause, we can educate the community about the “Gift of Life.”
-Lifeline of Ohio staff and volunteers provide free speakers, displays, and information for community programs, events, and health fairs.
+9. Community Education: Lifeline of Ohio is dedicated to increasing the community’s awareness of the drastic need for organ, eye and tissue donation.
+By working in partnership with schools, businesses, religious leaders, BMV staff and other individuals committed to the cause, we can educate the community about the gifts of life, sight and healing.
+Lifeline of Ohio staff and volunteers provide free speakers, displays and information for community programs, events, and health fairs.

-10. Community Relations: Throughout the year, Lifeline of Ohio sponsors a combination of special events, broadcast and print interviews, and community campaigns in an effort to promote public awareness about organ and tissue donation.
+10. Community Relations: Throughout the year, Lifeline of Ohio sponsors a combination of special events, broadcast and print interviews and community campaigns in an effort to promote public awareness about organ, eye and tissue donation.

-Lifeline of Ohio Organ procurement, Inc. (LOOP) has adopted a Corporate Compliance & Ethics Program to define our ethical standards, principles, and values.
+Lifeline of Ohio has adopted a Corporate Compliance & Ethics Program to define our ethical standards, principles, and values.
 This program provides guidance in complying with the laws and regulations that govern our business activities.
-We want to ensure compliance not only with these laws and regulations, but also with the high ethical standards that are an integral and vital part of LOOP’s mission.
+We want to ensure compliance not only with these laws and regulations, but also with the high ethical standards that are an integral and vital part of Lifeline of Ohio’s mission.
 An essential part of our Compliance & Ethics Program is the Corporation’s Code and Principles of Conduct.

 There are several methods available to individuals to report compliance and ethics issues or concerns.
 Feel free to use any of the following resources to address your questions or concerns about compliance-related policies and procedures: